 The live lecture course is endorsed by the Big 4.
 Becker has partnerships with prestigious MBA courses such as Kellogg to provide a hassle-free way to fulfill the CPA exam requirements for the candidates.
 Becker is also the only major company that provides live-classes in major cities around the world.

 As a result, Becker CPA commands a significantly higher price for its products –

 $2890 $3,065 $3,315 $3,360 $3,393 in any format (live class, home-study, online).

 So, is Becker CPA THAT good?
 I am a past Becker student and I would like to share my experience.

 Becker CPA Review Course Revealed

-In order to provide a fair and objective review of all major CPA review courses, I decided to expand the Becker CPA review page to give a thorough and impartial evaluation of the program, in addition to my personal view based on first-hand experience.
+In order to provide a fair and objective review of all major CPA review courses, I decided to give a thorough and impartial evaluation of the program, in addition to my personal view based on first-hand experience.

 What’s Great About Becker CPA Review

 1. Excellent Lecture Notes and Multiple Choice Questions

 As a past student of Becker, I have to say Becker’s notes are very good.
 They are comprehensive and the layout is user-friendly.
 They try to use different font and format to highlight important areas and leave plenty of space to write your own notes.

 The multiple choice questions are also well written and help you sink in the concepts you just learned and get you prepared for the exam very well.

 This is a typical testimonial from Becker CPA’s website:

 Becker’s approach to review is concise and focused.
 It doesn’t overload you with extraneous or esoteric material.
 It teaches you to rely on your own understanding to get to the right answer.” – Tyler S. Wright